kris71990/nps-find/backend/README.md

 3. GET /park/:parkId
   - Retrieves a single existing park from the database
   - As above, this response also includes a quick reference to the number of user reports associated with it, via a join with the `Report` table

+4. GET /parks/all/top
+  - Returns parks in descending order of most reviewed
+  - Joined with `Report` table as above

+5. GET /parks/all/random
+  - Returns a random set of fifteen parks that have not yet been reviewed
+  - Joined with `Report` table as above

+6. GET /parks/region/:regionId
+  - Private user endpoint
+  - Returns all parks within a given geographic region
+  - The geographic region is determined by the user's home state, and returns parks from states that are in the same general area

+7. GET /parks/userprefs/all
+  - Private user endpoint
+  - Handles three different user searches - by climate, park landscape type, and park environment type - type is determined by user query data passed from frontend
+  - Dynamically generates a regular expression that is used to match data from `Park` and `Report` tables based on user preferences
+  - Dynamically generates a SQL query to join `Park` and `Report` tables based on user preferences
+  - Returns all parks that match the user's search preferences and relevant data in their profile

 *Campground Router*